fengfengyuyu/Simpy_Learning_Process/README.md

 https://code-maven.com/function-or-callback-in-python

-24th Oct,2017: http://heather.cs.ucdavis.edu/~matloff/simpy.html ,The material is a better induction for simpy,which also introduce some knowledge about python and math.
+24th Oct,2017: http://heather.cs.ucdavis.edu/~matloff/simpy.html ,The material is a better induction for simpy, which also introduce some knowledge about python and math.